pdv88/suitpi-public/README.md

 ---

+## ⚙️ Setup Notes

+This app requires a MySQL database, a `.env` file with various API keys and credentials, and webhook configurations for Stripe.
+Due to the complexity of local setup and deactivated scraping functionality (due to IMPI's anti-bot protection), the app may not run fully without additional configuration.

+For security reasons, this is a cleaned version of the original private repo.
+The scraping code, Stripe billing, and reporting logic are all present, but may require adjustments to run locally.

+---

 ## ⚠️ Known Limitations

 - Web scraping from IMPI is currently disabled due to stricter anti-bot systems.
 - The application is otherwise fully functional, including the dashboard, database, Stripe billing, and reports.

+---

+## 📝 License

+This project is licensed under the [MIT License](LICENSE).

+---

+## 👤 Author

+- Pablo Humberto de la Garza Vargas (@pvd88)